The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 The ProStretch NightSock offers a completely different strategy for tackling night-time heel pain, focusing on the entire posterior chain rather than just the foot.
 Unlike a rigid boot or an ankle-high sock, this is a long, knee-high sleeve.
 Its unique design features a strap that runs from the toe pocket all the way up to a cuff that fastens just below your knee.
 This high anchor point allows the sock to apply a continuous, gentle stretch not only to your plantar fascia but also to your Achilles tendon and, most importantly, your calf muscle.
 Many physical therapists believe that a tight calf is a primary root cause of plantar fasciitis, and this is one of the few night-time products designed to address that directly.

 The ProStretch NightSock requires more patience and “tinkering” than a simple boot, but it provides a more holistic stretch.
 This splint is best for the individual who has tried basic splints without success and suspects that chronic calf tightness is the true source of their heel pain.
-It is an ideal, low-cost (around $25) solution for runners or athletes who understand the importance of calf flexibility and want a portable, effective stretching tool they can easily sleep in.
+It is an ideal, low-cost solution for runners or athletes who understand the importance of calf flexibility and want a portable, effective stretching tool they can easily sleep in.

 Best Overall Plantar Fasciitis Night Splint